-This project transforms an existing 300 square feet of the 1910 cottage, located in a Toronto laneway, into a spacious, compact two-storey dwelling.
+This project transforms an existing 300-square-foot 1910 cottage, located in a Toronto laneway, into a spacious, compact two-storey dwelling.

 The lateral and gravity loads of the second story addition are supported on a steel frame, which pierces the old cottage, and is tied to new interior concrete footings.
 The addition is then framed conventionally in wood.